edwardyoon/edwardyoon.github.io/_posts/2026-04-07-On-AI-Funding-and-Open-Source-Sustainability.md

 ---
-layout: post
-title: "On AI Funding and Open Source Sustainability"
+# On AI Funding and Open Source Sustainability
-date: 2026-04-07
 ---

 ## On AI Funding and Open Source Sustainability